CDCgov/ixa/docs/book/src/appendix_rust/rust-resources.md

 3. [Chapter 10, Section 2: Traits](https://rust-book.cs.brown.edu/ch10-02-traits.html): _If you read_
 _only one section, let this be it._ Traits are the cornerstone of Ixa's modular nature.
 They are used in at least two ways throughout the Ixa codebase.
-First, methods are implemented on top of the high-level types -- like `Property` and `Event` -- as part of a trait, giving these types shared features so that calling code can use them without needing to know the exact underlying type and easily letting users make their own versions of these types.
-For instance, `ixa-epi` defines a `TransmissionModifier` trait that a user implements on an object -- for example, `Facemasks` -- that specifies how an intervention may reduce the risk of disease transmission.
-All types that implement `TransmissionModifier` can be used as transmission modifiers without dependence on their underlying type.
+First, the methods that make up higher-level abstractions -- like `Property` and `Event` -- are organized into a trait, giving them shared features so that calling code can use these features without knowing the exact underlying type.
+For instance, your model might define a trait to specify interventions that impact the probability of transmission -- like facemasks or hazmat suits.
+Regardless of the exact nature of the intervention, your model wants to call some methods on the transmisison modifier, like returning its efficacy.
+If these methods are grouped into the `TransmissionModifier` trait, they can be implemented on any type and used wherever the code needs a transmission modifier without depending on the underlying type.
 Secondly, traits implemented on `Context` (called "Context extensions" in Ixa) are the primary way of new modules adding a public interface so that their methods can be called from other modules.
 For instance, the `ContextPeopleExt` trait extension provides methods relating to people and their properties.
 Rust traits are a supercharged version of "interfaces" in other programming languages, and thinking in terms of traits will help you write modular Ixa code.

 4. [Chapter 13, Section 1: Closures](https://rust-book.cs.brown.edu/ch13-01-closures.html): Ixa often
 requires the user to specify a function that gets executed in the future.
 This chapter goes over the